GuckTubeYT/GTBotLinux/README.md

 4. bash linux.sh
 5. dont forget to edit config.json, Command = nano config.json
 6. ./gtbot
-# Warning
-GTBotLinux is still experiment, if you get error, dont forget to screenshot and post to issue<br />
 # Setting
 Just edit the config.json<br />
 To edit = nano config.json